HL7/FHIR-us-pq-cmc-fda/input/pagecontent/instruction.md

 FHIR defines the notion of [Must Support](http://hl7.org/fhir/R5/conformance-rules.html#mustSupport).
 To help establish conformance expectations for systems.
 For the purposes of _this_ implementation guide, "must support" shall be interpreted as follows:
 - Conformant systems SHALL be capable of sending and receiving the data element.
 - When a system persists a resource instance, all "must support" elements SHALL be persisted and retrieved with other elements.
-- Developers implementing the Invariants will need to be familiar with the [FHIRPath Specification](http://hl7.org/fhirpath)
+- Developers implementing Invariants in this IG will need to be familiar with the [FHIRPath Specification](http://hl7.org/fhirpath)

 <p>
     This implementation guide defines profiles on several resources.
 Implementations are expected to be conformant with these profiles to be conformant with this implementation guide.